Tetra Tech (NASDAQ:TTEK) Updates FY 2021 Earnings Guidance

-Tetra Tech (NASDAQ:TTEK) last announced its earnings results on Wednesday, July 28th.
-The industrial products company reported $0.95 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.87 by $0.08.
-Tetra Tech had a net margin of 6.33% and a return on equity of 17.81%.
-As a group, equities analysts anticipate that Tetra Tech will post 3.72 EPS for the current fiscal year.
+A number of equities analysts have recently issued reports on the company.
+Vertical Research assumed coverage on Tetra Tech in a research note on Monday, April 12th.
+They set a hold rating and a $145.00 target price for the company.
+Maxim Group upped their price target on Tetra Tech from $155.00 to $160.00 and gave the stock a buy rating in a report on Friday, April 16th.
+Two analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+The stock presently has an average rating of Buy and an average target price of $133.00.

-TTEK has been the topic of a number of recent research reports.
-Vertical Research initiated coverage on shares of Tetra Tech in a research note on Monday, April 12th.
-They set a hold rating and a $145.00 price target on the stock.
-Maxim Group lifted their price target on shares of Tetra Tech from $155.00 to $160.00 and gave the stock a buy rating in a research note on Friday, April 16th.
-Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-The stock has an average rating of Buy and a consensus target price of $133.00.
+The business also recently announced a quarterly dividend, which will be paid on Friday, September 3rd.
+Shareholders of record on Friday, August 20th will be issued a dividend of $0.20 per share.
+This represents a $0.80 dividend on an annualized basis and a yield of 0.59%.
+The ex-dividend date of this dividend is Thursday, August 19th.
+Tetra Tech’s dividend payout ratio (DPR) is presently 24.54%.

-In related news, Director Kimberly E. Ritrievi sold 8,524 shares of the company’s stock in a transaction dated Wednesday, June 2nd.
-The shares were sold at an average price of $119.05, for a total transaction of $1,014,782.20.
-Following the transaction, the director now owns 33,376 shares in the company, valued at approximately $3,973,412.80.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, President Leslie L. Shoemaker sold 13,457 shares of the company’s stock in a transaction dated Thursday, May 20th.
+In other news, President Leslie L. Shoemaker sold 13,457 shares of the firm’s stock in a transaction on Thursday, May 20th.
 The stock was sold at an average price of $118.81, for a total transaction of $1,598,826.17.
-Following the transaction, the president now owns 69,436 shares in the company, valued at approximately $8,249,691.16.
+Following the sale, the president now owns 69,436 shares in the company, valued at $8,249,691.16.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Kirsten M. Volpi sold 5,575 shares of the firm’s stock in a transaction on Monday, June 7th.
+The stock was sold at an average price of $119.15, for a total value of $664,261.25.
+Following the sale, the director now owns 13,997 shares in the company, valued at approximately $1,667,742.55.
 The disclosure for this sale can be found here.
-Insiders sold a total of 27,556 shares of company stock worth $3,277,870 in the last 90 days.
-1.65% of the stock is owned by corporate insiders.
+In the last quarter, insiders have sold 27,556 shares of company stock worth $3,277,870.
+1.65% of the stock is owned by insiders.

 Tetra Tech, Inc provides consulting and engineering services worldwide.
 The company operates through Government Services Group (GSG) and Commercial/International Services Group (CIG) segments.
 The GSG segment offers early data collection and monitoring, data analysis and information technology, science and engineering applied research, engineering design, construction management, and operations and maintenance services; and climate change and energy management consulting, as well as greenhouse gas inventory assessment, certification, reduction, and management services.